Psychology experiments have shown that the more people pay for something, the more they value it.

 People given a placebo pill were twice as likely to have their pain disappear when they were told that the pill was expensive.

-People who paid more for tickets were more likely to attend a performance.
+People who paid more for tickets were more likely to attend the performance.

 If you sign a deal with a company, negotiate the biggest up-front advance possible.
 Even if you don’t need the money, it’s the best strategy, because the higher your advance, the harder the company will work to earn it back.
 It ends up being better for everyone.